 - Unhook the drain hose from the drain pipe.
 Have the bucket or the old rags at the ready to catch the water remaining in the hose.
 The hose can be disconnected from the washer and stored in the washer tub.
-Or, you can secure it to the back of the washer with duct tape.
+Alternatively, you can secure it to the back of the washer with duct tape.

 - Get the bucket and/or rags ready again and remove the water hoses from their water line connections.
 They will also need to be removed from the back of the washer.
 Store the hoses inside the tub of the washer during transport.